toddbranch/ECE382/notes/L4/index.md

 c014:	39 40 c7 00 	mov	#199,	r9	;#0x00c7
 ```

 First, what's the opcode?  `0100`.
 Next, we need source register - we're using immediate, indicated by the #.
 In assembly, this means we'll specify the value in the instruction.
 In machine code, this means we'll put the value immediately after the instruction and reference it using the PC - see how `c7 00` is right after the instruction in the disassembly?
 This is known is **register indirect** because we'll take the value in the register as an *address* and use the value at that address.
-We'll also want to increment the PC after so it points to the next instruction - known as **post-increment**.
+We'll also want to increment the PC by 2 after so it points to the next instruction - known as **post-increment**.
 The PC is r0, `0000`.
 Next, destination addressing mode - register direct, so `0`.
 Next, B/W - word, so `0`.
 Next, source addressing mode - register indirect with post increment as we said earlier - `11`.
 Next, destination register - r9, which is `1001`.
 Our binary instruction is `0100 0000 0011 1001` or `39 40` in little-endian hex.

+An immediate cannot be used for the destination!

 ### Special Cases